 Additionally, the Bank has an agreement with a corporate customer whereby the customer is required to hold funds in an investment account which is hypothecated to the Bank.
-As at December 31, 2013 a balance of \$126,423 was owed to the Bank by the corporate customer.
-Effective Q2 2013, the Bank has opted to take the comprehensive approach for this specific collateralized transaction, where eligible financial collateral for this corporate customer is taken as a risk mitigation measure.
+The Bank has opted to take the comprehensive approach for this specific collateralized transaction, where eligible financial collateral for this corporate customer is taken as a risk mitigation measure.
+As at December 31, 2015, there was \$44,725 owing to the Bank by the corporate customer.